 After more than 30 years of using a 3-part form to monitor drugs prone to misuse, TPP Alberta has moved to a 2-part form to improve processes and save significant operational costs.
 Security of the form and submission requirements remain unchanged.

 TPP Alberta is asking prescribers to use up their existing stock of 3-part forms before re-ordering.

 Registering as a prescriber with TPP Alberta

-- Prescribers must register with TPP Alberta to prescribe any medication monitored by the program.
+- Prescribers must register with TPP Alberta to order their first TPP Prescription Pad and prescribe any Type 1 medication monitored by the program.

 - Medical Residents must obtain approval from their program director prior to registering with TPP Alberta.